Cardano-After-Dark/dred/docs/src/pages/index.md

 ### What is Dred

-Dred is a real-time messaging protocol that's designed specifically for decentralized applications (dApps).
-The protocol enables multiple users to have a shared stream of updates, with any authorized player being able to add content.
-With Dred, application developers don't have to operate messaging servers themselves - the protocol is served in a decentralized manner by multiple servers.
+Dred (Decentralized Redis) is a real-time messaging protocol designed specifically for decentralized applications (dApps).
+The protocol enables multiple users to have a shared stream of updates, with any authorized participant being able to add content.
+Built on Redis state channels, Dred provides:

+- **Decentralized Architecture**: No single point of failure - the protocol is served by multiple nodes
+- **Real-time Updates**: Instant message delivery across the network
+- **Web3 Integration**: Designed with blockchain applications in mind
+- **Scalable Performance**: Leveraging Redis for high-throughput message handling

+With Dred, application developers don't have to operate messaging servers themselves - the protocol is served in a decentralized manner by multiple servers across the network.

 ### Dependencies